 Topics and dates were confirmed at the time of publishing, however in rare circumstances this may change at organisers' discretion.
 Delegates will be notified as soon as possible of any alterations.
 On receipt of your booking form, your place is confirmed.
 Delegate substitutions/transfers are allowed up to and including 14 days prior to the event.
+Only one complementary transfer will be issued, no refund will be issued for a cancelled transfer.
+Transfer can only be made onto another trustee training course of that year.
 Refunds on cancellations will only be issued (less a 15% administration fee) up to and including 14 days prior to the event.
 Refunds cannot be issued after this time.
 Confirmation of cancellations MUST be in writing and sent to us.
-By registering to attend you are agreeing to be contacted with information relating to your delegate place (applicable to all delegates you are booking.)
-Please let us know if you/they do not wish to also receive news and announcements from around the sector, by emailing events@civilsociety.co.uk.
+If you do not wish to receive communication from Civil Society Media please notify us on 020 7819 1200; via email on events@civilsociety.co.uk, or by post to FREEPOST RTJL-RXER-UURK.